WordPress Shopping Cart – Additional Resources

 How to Collect Special Instructions from the Customer

-If you need to collect special instructions from the customer for some customized work on the item you are selling then you can instruct your buyer to put it in the “Special instructions to merchant” box on PayPal during checkout.
-Please note that this option is shown on the “Review your payment” screen (after you log in to put the credit card details)
+If you need to collect special instructions from the customer for some customized work on the item you are selling then you can use the Collect Customer Input Addon.

 Return to the WP Shopping Cart plugin page.